MurasakiAki/pipboi/docs/build.md

 ## Step 1:

-(Assuming you have installed OS on your RPi)
+**(Assuming you have installed OS on your RPi)**

-With SSH or by plugging your RPi into a monitor, locate a tutorial how to setup your Waveshare display.
+Locate a tutorial on how to setup your Waveshare display.
 It usually consists of downloading and installing drivers, so Internet connection is needed.

 ## Step 2: